Hassam Qazi: Death

-In 2000, Hassam Uddin Qazi was diagnosed with heart disease, due to which he settled down in Karachi for the treatment along with his family.
+In 2000, Hassam Qazi was diagnosed with heart disease, due to which he settled down in Karachi for the treatment along with his family.
 On 3 July 2004, he died due to cardiac arrest.
-His body was taken to Quetta, his hometown, for burial and was laid to rest at Railways housing society graveyard.
+His body was taken to Quetta, his hometown, for burial and was laid to rest at Railways Housing Society graveyard.
 His last play was Miti ki moorat.